hmdlab/ARG-BERT/README.md

 To get the input sequences' attention, use the command `--get_all_attention` or `-attn` in both cases.

 ## 4. Attention Analysis
-The code for the analysis is available in a Jupyter notebook in `Attention_analysis`.
+The code for the analysis is available in a Jupyter notebook in `Analysis_and_Figures/Attention_analysis`.

-In `Calculate amino acid conservation score.ipynb`, the experiments described in sections 2.6.1 and 3.2.1 of our paper are carried out, and Figure 3 and Figure S5 can be output.
+In `Fig3.ipynb`, the experiments described in sections 2.6.1 and 3.2.1 of our paper are carried out, and Figure 3 and Figure S5 can be output.

-`Identify Attention-intensive regions.ipynb` and `GO enrichment analysis.ipynb` also carry out the experiments described in sections 2.6.2 and 3.2.2, and can output Figure 4ac, S6a and S7a for `Identify Attention-intensive regions.ipynb` and Figure 5 for `GO enrichment analysis.ipynb`.
+`Fig4.ipynb` and `Fig5.ipynb` also carry out the experiments described in sections 2.6.2 and 3.2.2, and can output Figure 4ac, S6a and S7a for `Fig4.ipynb` and Figure 5 for `Fig5.ipynb`.

 ## 5. License
 We used ProteinBERT licensed under the MIT license; the copyright notice and permission notice for ProteinBERT are given here.